writethedocspodcast/writethedocspodcast.github.io/_posts/2016-11-19-episode-1-this-week-in-tech-comm.md

 podcast_file_size: 47.1 MB
 podcast_duration: "59:15"
 podcast_length: 47066142
 summary: "In this first episode, we chat about content strategy, style guides, abbreviations and acronyms, developer-written UI copy, and more.
 The four co-hosts include Jared Morgan, Carlee Potter, Chris Ward, and Tom Johnson.
 Locations for the co-hosts include Sydney, Brisbane, Berlin, and California.
-In this first episode, we introduce the podcast, co-hosts, style, and general "
+In this first episode, we introduce the podcast, co-hosts, style, and general tone of the podcast."
 bitlink: http://bit.ly/wtdpodcast1
+thumb: episode1.png
 ---

 Here are some links to topics we discussed in the podcast: